cloudflare/cloudflare-docs/content/tenant/structure.md

 ## Limitations

-Since non-Enterprise accounts can only have one Super administrator, your account will be the only Super administrator allowed on their account.
+* Since non-Enterprise accounts can only have one Super administrator, your account will be the only Super administrator allowed on their account.
 For more details, refer to [Super administrators](/fundamentals/account-and-billing/members/roles/#change-super-administrator).

+* Currently, zones associated with a Tenant account cannot migrate to the new [WAF Managed Rules](/waf/managed-rules/).

 [^1]: {{<render file="_account-definition.md">}}
 [^2]: {{<render file="_user-definition.md">}}